-- A. student name; - B. medication(s) name; - C. dosage, time and route of medication(s) administration; - D. reaction(s) or untoward effects; - E. reason(s) the medication was not administered; and - F. date and signature of person administering medication. - G. Receiving and documenting of verbal orders from a licensed prescriber is allowable by the school nurse or the licensed health care provider.
-The verbal order shall be confirmed with a new written medication authorization form within a reasonable timeframe.
+- A. student name; - B. medication(s) name; - C. dosage, time and route of medication(s) administration; - D. reaction(s) or untoward effects; - E. reason(s) the medication was not administered; and - F. date and signature of person administering medication.

-H. Report medication incidents (e.g., wrong dose, incorrect medication administered, other medication errors, etc.) and medication overdoses to the West Virginia Poison Center at 1-800-222-1222.
+- G. Receiving and documenting of verbal orders from a licensed prescriber is allowable by the school nurse or the licensed health care provider.
+The verbal order shall be confirmed with a new written medication authorization form within a reasonable timeframe. - H. Report medication incidents (e.g., wrong dose, incorrect medication administered, other medication errors, etc.) and medication overdoses to the West Virginia Poison Center at 1-800-222-1222.

-If a student violates the policy regarding medication administration, action will be based upon West Virginia State Board of Education Policy 4373, Expected Behavior in Safe and Supportive Schools and local Board Policy 5600 - Student Discipline 440.
+If a student violates the policy regarding medication administration, action will be based upon West Virginia Board of Education Policy 4373.

-Failure of school personnel to comply with this policy and West Virginia State Board of Education Policy 2422.8 2422.7 may result in disciplinary action or identified as a deficiency in accordance with West Virginia State Board of Education Policy 5310, Performance Evaluation of School Personnel.
+Failure of school personnel to comply with this policy and West Virginia Board of Education Policy 2422.7 may result in disciplinary action or identified as a deficiency in accordance with West Virginia Board of Education Policy 5310.